mrmiguez/pymods/README.md

 ### Basics

-XML is parsed using either the MODSReader:
+XML is parsed using the MODSReader class:

 `mods_records = pymods.MODSReader('some_file.xml')`